chettrick/stm32cubef4/Projects/STM324x9I_EVAL/Examples/PWR/PWR_CurrentConsumption/readme.txt

        case the Backup domain will be reset in order to modify the RTC Clock source, as consequence RTC
        registers (including the backup registers) and RCC_BDCR register are set to their reset values.

+@note On the STM324x9I-EVAL board, an extra current consumption(~0.5mA) is added due to the Ethernet
+      and USB PHYs.
+So, to reach the correct current consumption values, this example configures the Ethernet and USB PHYs in Low power mode.

 @par Directory contents